Mathematics - Probability and Statistics Option, BS

 Program Requirements

-- Students must complete a total of 54 credit hours, including a minimum of 42 MATH credit hours and 9 credit hours in ancillary coursework.
+- Students must complete a total of 54 credit hours, including a minimum of 42 MATH credit hours and nine credit hours in ancillary coursework.

 - Students must complete at least 30 upper-division (3000-level and above) credit hours in the major.

-- Students must earn a minimum grade of C- (1.7) in all major courses taken at CU Denver and must achieve a minimum cumulative major GPA of 2.25.
-All graded attempts in required and elective courses are calculated in the major GPA.
-Students cannot complete major or ancillary course requirements as pass/fail.
+- Students must earn a minimum grade of C- (1.7) in all courses that apply to the major and must achieve a minimum cumulative major GPA of 2.25.
+Courses taken using P+/P/F or S/U grading cannot apply to major requirements.

 - Students must complete a minimum of 15 upper-division level MATH credit hours with CU Denver faculty.